-Group of parents meet after Wednesday dinner for fellowship and cold beverages while the children participate in Wednesday activities or play on the playground.
+Adults meet after Wednesday dinner for fellowship and cold beverages while the children participate in Wednesday activities.

 During our regular Sunday worship service we lead a special blessing of backpacks, school bags, briefcases, etc. for all those returning to schools to teach, learn, and support those who do.